aiscript-dev/aiscript/etc/aiscript.api.md

 // Warnings were encountered during analysis:
 //
+// src/interpreter/index.ts:39:4 - (ae-forgotten-export) The symbol "LogObject" needs to be exported by the entry point index.d.ts
 // src/interpreter/value.ts:46:2 - (ae-forgotten-export) The symbol "Type" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)